artemiscloud/artemiscloud.github.io/content/en/community/website.md

 draft: false
 ---

-You can contribute to this website by forking the [website](https://github.com/artemiscloud/website) and raising a PR.
+You can contribute to this website by forking [artemiscloud.github.io](https://github.com/artemiscloud/artemiscloud.github.io) and raising a PR.
 Feel free to add a blog post, provide content or documentation.